The Bible says Jesus grew up in Nazareth, but what was life like in the first century village? Was Nazareth even a real place?

 - Towns nearby participated in the 67 CE revolt, and Yafi’a was destroyed.
 At Yodefat the Roman army searched hiding places in the town.
-The evidence suggests that the inhabitants of Jerusalem also adapted, enlarged and connected their underground storage facilities to allow them to hide if necessary.
+The evidence suggests that the inhabitants of Nazareth also adapted, enlarged and connected their underground storage facilities to allow them to hide if necessary.
 It appears that Nazareth was not attacked by the Roman army, but the conservative villagers were probably sympathetic with the revolt.

 This religious conservatism may be reflected in incidents recorded in the gospels of Jesus not being well received when he re-visited his home town, since Jesus’ teachings on purity tended to be more liberal.

 3. Life in first century Nazareth

 Most of the inhabitants were probably relatively poor (no imported or luxury items were found in the houses).
 They engaged in both farming and a trade to make a living.
 The farms probably grew olives, grapes, figs, almonds, wheat and barley.